rmahdav/CS510-ProjectStart/README.md

 ````
 ## Mocking Service Component

 We use "nock" to mock our api calls.
 In the following table you can see api calls that are mocked.
-The mock data files are located in /.
+The mock data files are located in [Mock.json](https://github.ncsu.edu/bbansal/AutoBots/tree/master/serviceManager/DigitalOcean/mockData).

 | Action   | api
 | ------------- | ------------
 | Create a new vm     | POST /v2/droplets
 | Get IP of a vm      | GET /v2/droplets/:dropletId
 | Delete a vm         | DELETE /v2/droplets/:dropletId
+| Upfate a vm         | POST /v2/droplets/:dropletId/actions

 ##### Week 1